-This tutorial is the very first step if you would like to start playing with Raspberry Pi.
-It will guide you on how to install Raspberry Pi OS (Raspbian) into SD card.
+This tutorial is the very first step on playing with Raspberry Pi.
+It will guide you through installing Raspberry Pi OS (Raspbian) into your SD card.

 2. Insert the SD card into your SD card reader.
-You can use the SD card slot if you have one, or an SD adapter in a USB port.
+You can use the SD card slot if you have one, or an SD adapter at the USB port.
 Note the drive letter assigned to the SD card.
 You can see the drive letter in the left hand column of Windows Explorer, for example D:

 3. It is recommended to format the SD card using SDFormatter.
 You can download it at sdcard.org.

 Open SDFormatter, make sure your SD card Drive is correct, then click Format.

 3. Download the Win32DiskImager utility from the Sourceforge Project page as an installer file, and run it to install the software.

 4. Run the Win32DiskImager utility from your desktop or menu.

 5. Click on the folder icon and select the image file you extracted earlier.